RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step2.md

 * version--automatically starting at 0.0.1.
 * runtime--the name of the runtime/language which was set based on the value set in --runtime.
 * entrypoint--the name of the Docker execution command to invoke when your function is called, in this case node func.js.
+* memory - maximum memory threshold for this function.
+If this function exceeds this limit during execution, it is stopped and error message is logged.
+* timeout - maximum runtime allowed for this function in seconds.
+The maximum value is 300 and the default values is 30.

 There are other user specifiable properties that can be defined in the yaml file for a function.
 We do not need those for this simple example.
+See [Func.yaml metadata options](https://github.com/fnproject/docs/blob/master/fn/develop/func-file.md) for a complete overview of the options for the func.yaml file

 The package.json file is present in (most) Node applications: it specifies all the NPM dependencies for your Node function - on third party libraries and also on the Fn FDK for Node (@fnproject/fdk).